Sphygmomanometer: Operation

 In humans, the cuff is normally placed smoothly and snugly around an upper arm, at roughly the same vertical height as the heart while the subject is seated with the arm supported.
 Other sites of placement depend on species and may include the flipper or tail.
 It is essential that the correct size of cuff is selected for the patient.
 Too small a cuff results in too high a pressure, while too large a cuff results in too low a pressure.
 For clinical measurements it is usual to measure and record both arms in the initial consultation to determine if the pressure is significantly higher in one arm than the other.
 A difference of 10 mmHg may be a sign of coarctation of the aorta.
 If the arms read differently, the higher reading arm would be used for later readings.
 The cuff is inflated until the artery is completely occluded.

 With a manual instrument, listening with a stethoscope to the brachial artery, the examiner slowly releases the pressure in the cuff at a rate of approximately 2 mmHg per heart beat.
 As the pressure in the cuffs falls, a "whooshing" or pounding sound is heard (see Korotkoff sounds) when blood flow first starts again in the artery.
 The pressure at which this sound began is noted and recorded as the systolic blood pressure.
 The cuff pressure is further released until the sound can no longer be heard.
 This is recorded as the diastolic blood pressure.
 In noisy environments where auscultation is impossible (such as the scenes often encountered in emergency medicine), systolic blood pressure alone may be read by releasing the pressure until a radial pulse is palpated (felt).
 In veterinary medicine, auscultation is rarely of use, and palpation or visualization of pulse distal to the sphygmomanometer is used to detect systolic pressure.

 Digital instruments use a cuff which may be placed, according to the instrument, around the upper arm, wrist, or a finger, in all cases elevated to the same height as the heart.
 They inflate the cuff and gradually reduce the pressure in the same way as a manual meter, and measure blood pressures by the oscillometric method.

+Guidelines from the American Heart Association and the European Society of Cardiology, among other institutions, recommend a resting period of at least 5 minutes before measuring blood pressure.
+However, a 2017 study for the Scientific Reports journal found that only half of the general population reach a stabilised blood pressure after 5 minutes, and instead recommended at least 25 minutes at rest before measuring blood pressure.